linnarsson-lab/loompy/README.md

 ds[ds.Gene == "Actb", :]
 ```

 This returns an array of the expression values for *Actb*.
 Note the use of `ds.Gene == ...` to pick out rows (columns) that match some criterion, and the use of ds[..., ...] to select subsets of the data.
+In this example, `ds.Gene == "Actb"` is used as the row selector to pick out the single row corresponding to *Actb*, and `:` is used to select all columns.
+Hence, the expression returns the expression values for *Actb* in every cell in the dataset.

 Refer to the API Documentation below to learn more about creating and manipulating loom files.